PlamediD/bmi_calculator/README.md

 Provides interpretation and advice based on BMI result.
 Where weight is in kilograms and height is in meters.
 The result is rounded to one decimal place.

+## Usage
+To use the calculator, simply input your height, weight, and gender, and the calculator will provide your BMI along with a comment on your weight status.

 ## Technologies used:
 - Futter